Action Against Racism

 Timeline: Changes implemented for the 2019-20 admissions cycle

 Update and Next Steps: The revisions to the MSW Admissions application were successfully implemented by fall 2019, and were intended to better assess prospective students' values with respect to diversity, equity, and inclusion, and their understanding of core social work principles.
-The application changes include updates to the essay questions and to the guidelines for reference writers, and they were completed in time for the 2019-20 admissions cycle.
+The application changes include updates to the essay questions and to the guidelines for reference writers.

 Point Person(s)/Committee: Office of Inclusive Engagement and Student Life, MSW Program Committee, and MSW Program Director